LabOrchestrator/LabOrchestrator-Documentation/basics/basics.md

 In this project we use minikube for development.

-### KubeVirt
+### Krew, KubeVirt and Virtctl
+Krew is a package manager for kubectl plugins.
 KubeVirt enables Kubernetes to use virtual machines instead of containers.
+And Virtctl is a kubectl plugin to use KubeVirt with kubectl.

+There is a tool called Containerized Data Importer (CDI) that is designed to import Virtual Machine images for use with KubeVirt. [@kubevirtcdi]

+## Web-Terminal Tools
+There are several tools available to get access to a terminal over a website.
+Gotty, wetty and ttyd are examples of this.
+These tools start a terminal session and then allows a user to access this session over a website.

+## Web-VNC Tools
+To connect to a VNC session of a virtualised system, there are also several tools.
+To name two of them, there are Apache Guacamole and noVNC.
+These tools start a VNC session and then allows a user to access this session over a website.

 \vfill